gte620v/gte620v.github.io/_posts/2016-02-23-pyspark_in_jupyter.md

 ### Hooking up AWS

-With pyspark running, the next step is to get the S3 parquet data in to pandas wdataframes:
+With pyspark running, the next step is to get the S3 parquet data in to pandas dataframes:

 {% highlight python %}
 from pyspark.sql import SQLContext